The /test/ (/test/) directory contains integration tests that test bitcoind

 corresponds to its position in the nodes list of the specific test,

-e.g. self.nodes[0]
+e.g. self.nodes[0].

-To change the level of logs output to the console, use the -l
+To change the level of logs output to the console, use the -l command line

 argument.

-s can be combined into a single
+test_framework.log and bitcoind debug.logs can be combined into a single

-aggregate log by running the combine_logs.py
+aggregate log by running the combine_logs.py script.
+The output can be plain

 text, colorized text or html.
 For example: